-- 1. Excessive spillage or reverse venting of fuel appliances caused by outdoor conditions such as: - .
-Wind direction and/or velocity, including high, gusty winds.
-Heavy air in the vent pipes (cold/humid air with extended periods between cycles). - Negative pressure differential resulting from the use of exhaust fans. - Several appliances running at the same time competing for limited fresh air. - Vent pipe connections vibrating loose from clothes dryers, furnaces, or water heaters, Obstructions in or unconventional vent pipe designs which can amplify the above situations. - 2.
-Extended operation of unvented fuel burning devices (range, oven, fireplace) - 3.
-Temperature inversions, which can trap exhaust close to the ground - 4.
-Car idling in an open or closed attached garage, or near a home.
+1. Excessive spillage or reverse venting of fuel appliances caused by outdoor conditions such as: Wind direction and/or velocity, including high, gusty winds.
+Heavy air in the vent pipes (cold/humid air with extended periods between cycles).
+Negative pressure differential resulting from the use of exhaust fans.
+Several appliances running at the same time competing for limited fresh air.

+Vent pipe connections vibrating loose from clothes dryers, furnaces, or water heaters.
+Obstructions in or unconventional vent pipe designs which can amplify the above situations.

+4. Car idling in an open or closed attached garage, or near a home.
 These conditions are dangerous because they can trap exhaust in your home.
-Since these conditions can come and go, they are also hard to recreate during a CO investigati
+Since these conditions can come and go, they are also hard to recreate during a CO investigation.